eisgroup/ui-render/repos/core/src/pages/eis/config.md

   // @see: <TableView /> docs for other props
   inverted: Boolean, // whether to style table in dark mode
   striped: Boolean, // whether to alternate background shade of items (rows in default layout)
+  vertical: Boolean, // whether to render the first Table column as header
   headers: [ // headers are columns in default layout, used for configuring how to show each cell data under the header
     {
       id: String, // required cell id